Saranyajayakumaran/Expensify/README.md

 ### Manage Income

 - The Manage income feature helps user to efficiently track and manage their source of income.
-- When user selects the Manage Income optionfrom the main menu, users can seamlessly record new income entries by providing details such as the income amount, its source, and any relevant additional information.
+- When user selects the Manage Income option from the main menu, users can seamlessly record new income entries by providing details such as the income amount, its source, and any relevant additional information.

    - Options in manage income
         - Record new Income
-        - view all Income
+        - View all Income
         - Delete Income
-        - Return to main menu
+        - Return to Main Menu

     - Record a new income:
             Enable users to input their income details, including the amount, source, and date/time.